Oregon black exclusion laws: 1857 law

 In 1857, after Oregon voters had voted for statehood, they subsequently called for a constitutional convention.

 The emergent constitution contained 185 sections, 172 of which were taken from various other state constitutions, with the additions primarily being racial exclusion or finance related.
-The document enshrined an Exclusion Law into Section 35 of the Bill of Rights within the Oregon State Constitution.
+The document enshrined an exclusion law into Section 35 of the Bill of Rights within the Oregon State Constitution.
 The article read as follows:

 No free negro or mulatto not residing in this state at the time of the adoption of this constitution, shall come, reside or be within this state or hold any real estate, or make any contracts, or maintain any suit therein; and the legislative assembly shall provide by penal laws for the removal by public officers of all such negroes and mulattoes, and for their effectual exclusion from the state, and for the punishment of persons who shall bring them into the state, or employ or harbor them.

-John R. McBride, later a state senator, described the amendment: "It was largely an expression against any mingling of the white with any of the other races, and upon a theory that as we had yet no considerable representation of other races in our midst, we should do nothing to encourage their introduction.
+John McBride, later a state senator, described the amendment: "It was largely an expression against any mingling of the white with any of the other races, and upon a theory that as we had yet no considerable representation of other races in our midst, we should do nothing to encourage their introduction.
 We were building a new state on virgin ground; its people believed it should encourage only the best elements to come to us, and discourage others."

-The question of slavery itself was put to a popular vote, with the public voting against slavery (by a vote of 7,727 to 2,645) but in favor of racial exclusion policies (by a vote of 8640 to 1081).
+The question of slavery itself was put to a popular vote, with the public voting against slavery (by a vote of 7,727 to 2,645) but in favor of racial exclusion policies (by a vote of 8,640 to 1,081).
 The final constitution barred "negroes, mulattos and Chinamen" from voting or owning land in the state.

 Repeal

 Oregon's racially discriminatory state constitutional amendment, Section 35, was legally invalidated after the Civil War by the ratification of the 14th Amendment to the federal Constitution in 1868.
 However, Section 35 remained formally on the books for another 58 years.
 In 1925, the Oregon legislature proposed the formal repeal of Section 35, adopted as House Joint Resolution 8 (1925).
 The measure was referred to Oregon voters as a 1926 ballot initiative which was approved with 62.5% in favor.

-Measure 14 in 2002, approved by a vote of 71–29, removed references to the 1857 referendum from the constitution.
+Measure 14 in 2002, approved by a vote of 71%–29%, removed references to the 1857 referendum from the constitution.

 Legacy

-From 1850 to 1860, Oregon saw its black population increase by just 75, compared to an increase of 4,000 in neighboring California.
-Oregon's black exclusion laws have been linked to a below-average black population – two percent – into the present day constitution.
-Historian Cheryl Brooks has argued that Oregon's small black population has made it difficult for Oregonians to recognize racial discrimination problems in the state.
+From 1850 to 1860, Oregon saw its Black population increase by just 75, compared to an increase of 4,000 in neighboring California.
+Oregon's Black exclusion laws have been linked to a below-average Black population – two percent – into the present day.
+Historian Cheryl Brooks has argued that Oregon's small Black population has made it difficult for Oregonians to recognize racial discrimination problems in the state.